 Temple University switchboard: 215-204-7000

-The School of Business and Management is one of only seven schools in the greater Philadelphia area with curricula at both the undergraduate and graduate levels accredited by the American Assembly of Collegiate Schools of Business (AACSB).
+The School of Business and Management is one of only seven schools in the greater Philadelphia area with curricula at both the undergraduate and graduate levels accredited by The American Assembly of Collegiate Schools of business (AACSB) and the International Association for Management Education.

 Return to the top of the page.